Gystre/Kyle-Chat/README.md

 ## Todo

 -   use await Promise.all for error checking on backend (https://github.com/benawad/slack-clone-server/blob/f86d853d1aab82a82ec6a2eb2a81455bebd56039/resolvers/team.js#L31)
--   ability to create a group
 -   real time messaging
 -   scalable send message flow with rate limit of 5 messages per second or something like that
 -   upload images and files and display them in the chat
 -   make login & register page a little nicer and not just two input fields and a button
--   read ability to forget password
+-   port ability to forget password from kyle reddit
+-   sendMessage socket
+-   broadcast message out to connected clients

 ## Done